7 Best Neighborhoods in Barcelona for Digital Nomads (And Where to Avoid)

 Here’s few tips to help you find affordable housing:

-- Don’t use the monthly filter on Airbnb: Barcelona’s housing laws have very weird stipulations and short-term rentals are considered anything longer than 32 days.
+- Don’t use the monthly filter on Airbnb: Barcelona’s housing laws have very strict stipulations and short-term rentals are considered anything longer than 32 days.
 So if you’re using the “1 month” filter on Airbnb, your options will probably be extremely limited and expensive.
 Instead, set the dates to be at least 32 days and you’ll probably find more options available.

 - Consider coliving: Coliving is becoming increasingly popular in Barcelona and can be a great option for digital nomads.
 It offers affordable and fully furnished apartments with shared community spaces such as kitchens, living rooms, and workspaces.
 Sites like Coliving.com offer multiple coliving options in Barcelona.